yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

-# Configuring rules using PHP attributes
+# Configuring rules via PHP attributes

 The [Attributes] feature introduced in PHP 8 allows an alternative way of configuring rules.
-If entities/models with their relations are represented as [DTO] classes, attributes make it possible to use such classes to specify rules.
+If entities/models with their relations are represented as [DTO] classes, attributes make it possible to use such classes to provide rules.
 The rules are defined above the properties themselves, which some developers may find more convenient in terms of readability.